 Have you lost your pet?

-If you have lost a pet, please fill out the form below.
-A member of our Lost and Found Team will be in contact with you if a potential match is found.
+If you have lost a pet, please complete the form below.
+A member of our Lost and Found Team will provide a Lost Report Reference number for your pet by email and contact you if a potential match is found.

 All stray animals that arrive at GHS are checked for identification, scanned for a microchip, and compared to Lost Pet Reports on file.
 We rely on details that have been provided by you, the pet’s owner, to make effective matches.
-Please complete the form fully and include a photo that clearly displays your pet’s markings.
+Please provide the information as fully as possible in your email and include a photo that clearly displays your pet’s markings.
 We kindly ask that you call the Guelph Humane Society with any updates on the status of your missing pet.

 We encourage you to follow and check our Facebook page, GHS FOUND PETS at https://www.facebook.com/GHSfoundpets.
 The purpose of this page is to share the stray animals that come into the GHS in an effort to reunite them with their families.
 If you see a pet that may be a match to your lost pet, please contact us right away at 519-824-3091 or email email@example.com.